Richard Talbot, 1st Earl of Tyrconnell: The Williamite War in Ireland

 In January Tyrconnell issued warrants for an enormous expansion of the Irish army by 40,000 men, giving commissions to the Catholic gentry to raise new regiments.
 By spring 1689, the army theoretically stood at around 36,000 although there was little money to pay them and experienced officers remained in short supply.
 Accompanied by French army officers, James landed at Kinsale on 12 March, intending to use Ireland as a base from which to retake England and Scotland.
-He met Tyrconnell at Cork several days later, creating him Duke of Tyrconnell and Marquess of Tyrconnell (titles recognised only by the Jacobites).
+He met Tyrconnell at Cork several days later, creating him Duke of Tyrconnell and Marquess of Tyrconnell in the Jacobite peerage (titles recognised only by the Jacobites).

 Tyrconnell was preoccupied with preparations for the sitting of Parliament, scheduled for May and vital both to raise taxes to fund the war and to make a new Act of Settlement.
 His work as Viceroy on reforming local corporations meant that the so-called "Patriot Parliament" was overwhelmingly Catholic.
 However, at this critical moment, Tyrconnell fell seriously ill, meaning he was unable to attend the Parliament he had spent so long working towards; he did not return to public life until August.
 Tyrconnell's absence meant that Parliament rejected his original fairly moderate bill for repealing the Act of Settlement, intended to placate Protestant opinion.
 To James's dismay, they would not grant him taxes unless he agreed to the far more radical proposal of undoing the Cromwellian settlement entirely.

 By the time Tyrconnell had recovered, the military situation in the north had worsened.
 On 28 July, Percy Kirke's forces relieved Derry and the Jacobites were forced to withdraw.
 A large expeditionary force under Schomberg landed in Belfast Lough and captured Carrickfergus.
 Schomberg marched south to Dundalk and threatened to advance on Dublin; after a lengthy stalemate, the two armies withdrew into winter quarters.
 Both Tyrconnell and James rejected advice from their French allies to burn Dublin and retreat behind the River Shannon: Tyrconnell argued that James should take the fight to England with French support.

 William himself, accompanied by thousands of new troops, landed at Carrickfergus on 14 June 1690.
 Tyrconnell, primarily concerned with preserving the Jacobite army, now argued against defending Dublin: "if I see any reasonable probability of beating the prince of Orange I am not for declining the battle, but if I doe not, I confess I am not for venturing the loss of all to preserve a place which you must lose as soon as the battle is lost".
 Nevertheless, his cavalry were one of the few Jacobite elements fully engaged in the defeat at the Boyne, mounting fierce resistance: after the battle, he urged James to leave for France.